The Alexander D. Plaza Critical Care Fund

 Tragically, Alex died suddenly in November 2015 at the age of 24.
 His loss has been devastating to his close-knit family, and to the love of his life, Jess.
 Alex is deeply missed by countless former classmates, teachers, friends, and colleagues who adored him for his warm, kind, and exuberant spirit.

 Knowing how much Alex wanted to help the dogs in Puerto Rico, his family encouraged donations in his memory to The Sato Project.
-The outpouring of generosity has been remarkable: As of November of 2016, we had received over 150 gifts totaling over $17,000.
+The outpouring of generosity has been remarkable: As of March 2019, we have received over 340 gifts totaling over $28,500.
 The Sato Project is honored and grateful to be on the receiving end of this much love in Alex's memory.
 We established Alexander D. Plaza Critical Care Fund to cover the veterinary expenses for dogs requiring intensive medical intervention, due to injury, abuse, disease or neglect.

 Above, Alexander Plaza with his beloved dog, Corona, and standing proud at his graduation from the Federal Reserve Police Academy in August of 2014.
 Saddened to learn of his loss, The Sato Project is humbled to now have him as a special Guardian Angel for our neediest pups.